CaptionX vs Submagic: Submagic Was Built for TikTok. Your Premiere Timeline Deserves Better.

 Does CaptionX have a free plan?

 Yes.
-CaptionX gives you free captions every month on all accounts with no credit card required and no per-clip or per-minute cap.
+CaptionX is free to start on every account with no credit card required and no per-clip length restriction.

 Is CaptionX a good Submagic alternative for Premiere Pro editors?

 Yes.
-CaptionX is a native Premiere Pro plugin that generates captions directly on your timeline, with a free monthly quota and 57+ language support — designed for professional editors, not short-form social creators.
+CaptionX is a native Premiere Pro plugin that generates captions directly on your timeline, free to start and with 100+ language support — designed for professional editors, not short-form social creators.

 How many languages does CaptionX support?